keiraqz/anomaly-detection/README.md

 This model is using KMean approach and it is trained on **"normal"** dataset only.
 After the model is trained, the **centroid** of the "normal" dataset will be returend as well as a **threshold**.
 During the validation stage, any data points that are further than the **threshold** from the **centroid** are considered as **"anomalies"**.

 ### Dataset
-The dataset is downloaded from [KDD Cup 1999 Data for Anomaly Detection](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html).
+The dataset is downloaded from <a href= "http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html" target="_blank">KDD Cup 1999 Data for Anomaly Detection</a>.

 **Training Set**: The training set is separated from the whole dataset with the data points that are labeled as **"normal"** only.